 I worked as a research scientist for six additional years, studying autism genetics and telomere biology.
 I have authored or co-authored 12 scientific articles, including research papers, reviews and book chapters.

 In 2008 my husband and I bought a house at the foot of the Santa Catalina Mountains.
-The region offers a multitude of topics to choose from the natural history of the Southwest and and first-class research at the University of Arizona, not to mention the creatures in my own backyard.
+The region offers a multitude of topics to choose from: the natural history of the Southwest, the first-class research at the University of Arizona, not to mention the creatures in my own backyard.